What Asian Heritage Month is about

-For the past 18 years, the Asian Heritage Society has successfully brought performers, artists, dancers, writers, musicians, and educators together.
+For over 20 years, the Asian Heritage Society of Manitoba has successfully brought performers, artists, dancers, writers, musicians, and educators together.

-Source: CBC News, Asian Heritage Month 2019 Interview with Marjorie Dowhos and Dr. Art Miki
+Source: CBC News, Asian Heritage Month 2019 Interview with Marjorie Dowhos and founder and past President, Dr. Art Miki

 If your organization is interested in contributing to Asian Heritage Society of Manitoba, please contact us for more information.

 Asian Heritage Society of Manitoba acknowledges that our communities are located on Treaty 1 territory and that the land on which we gather is the traditional territory of Anishinaabeg, Cree,Oji-Cree, Dakota, and Dene Peoples, and on the homeland of the Métis Nation.

 Want to help improve representation in the arts?

 The CanAsian Arts Network is now open to artists of all disciplines.
 Please help us spread the word!Asian Canadian artists can promote their work and events, as well as connect with other artists and access resources through this free Canada Council-funded platform.Industry representatives can discover and connect with Asian Canadian talent.To sign up for the CanAsian Arts Network as an artist or industry representative visit https://canasianarts.com

 By Asian Canadian artists, for Asian Canadian artists.
 Check us out!